Spikree/Masters-Notes/software architecture and design/Assignments/Week3_Factory_Lab/README.md

 ## Reflective Questions
 1. How does the simple and standard factory patterns differ?
 What version is implimented here, and why?
+    The simple factory centralizes object creation in one method, deciding which subclass to instantiate based on input.
+    The factory method lets the subclass decide which class to instantiate, promoting extensibility.
+    If creation logic is fixed inside one class, its a simple factory and if subclasses override creation its a factory method.
+    The Factory Method pattern standard factory is implemented here because object creation is delegated to subclasses (EmailFactory, SMSFactory, PushFactory) that each decide which Notification to instantiate.

 2. What are the benefits of using an abstract product class in this pattern?
+    Using an abstract product class like Notification lets all concrete products share a common interface enabling polymorphism.

 3. How would you extend this system to support new notification types (a Pager for example) without modifying existing code?
+    To add a new notification type like pager, create a new pager notification class implementing notification and a pageFactory extending notifacationFactory.